HuzaifaIrfan-CADCAM/.github/profile/README.md

 # 🧑‍💻 Huzaifa Irfan 👋

-**`📁 This organization hosts all CAD, Mechanical, and PCB design projects, including 3D models, assemblies, and fabrication-ready drawings.`**
+**`📁 This organization hosts all CAD, Mechanical, and design projects, including 3D models, assemblies, and fabrication-ready drawings.`**

 <hr />